 - Are they professional/full time translators, and do they have relevant language qualifications?

 - Is their office in your time zone?
 How easy will it be to work together?

 In terms of expertise, both language and subject matter knowledge is important.

 Sometimes a straightforward like-for-like translation isn’t appropriate for your audience.
-Speak to agencies or translators you are considering about the use of “localisation” in their work.
+Speak to agencies or translators who you are considering working with about the use of “localisation” in their projects.
 Put simply, localisation is about understanding the nuances of language and how to match it appropriately to the cultural sensitivities of the region.

 Finally, look for a company which has a tried and tested quality assurance process for translation work.
-You need to know they are robust in their efforts to maintain standards and provide a good service.
+You need to know they are robust in their efforts to maintain standards and provide an excellent service.
 The post-translation review is a key indicator they’re serious about their work.

 This is when a translation is reviewed by the agency after the translator has completed their work.
 Agencies should have a number of QA tools which help them to check standards.
 Sometimes clients can request additional reviews so the piece might be sent to another linguist for extra checks.

-Professional translations are on a whole different level – ask your agency to prove it and don’t be afraid to hold them to the high standards our industry prides itself upon.
+Professional translations are on a whole different level – ask your agency to prove it, and don’t be afraid to hold them to the high standards our industry prides itself on.